veegres/ivory/README.md

 ### How to use authentication?
 Ivory can work with or without authentication.
 It will ask you to configure it in the initial start.
-Right now Ivory supports only _Basic_ authentication with general username and password (maybe in the future support will be added for such things like ldap / sso)
+Right now Ivory supports only _Basic_ authentication with general username and password (maybe in the future support will be added for such things like ldap / sso).
 Usually you don't want to use authentication when you work with Ivory locally, but it is recommended to use it if you use it in some VMs.

 ## Contribution